 Harnessing the power of social media.

 We are also investing heavily in social media – mainly; Twitter and Facebook.
-We are aiming to be the most formidable publication in this arena within 12 months.
+We are now the most formidable publication in this arena.

 We understand that we are far from dominating the audience here, however by considerable investment, time and effort, by creating unique and quality content, we will connect with both our existing audience and an entirely new audience.
 This will in turn convert them in to loyal readers of ESTEEM.